DanB91/dcpu/README.md

   to make unit tests behave properly.
 As such, it may not be ideal to use as a standalone emulator.
 * **cpu/hw/**: List of hardware components that can be hooked into the CPU.
+* **prof**: this package holds a profiler for DASM code.
+It maintains information about a currently executing program.
+Things like cycle costs, timing data, etc. An emulator can use it to generate a profile file which can then be examined for performance bottlenecks.

 Commandline tools:
 * **dcpu-asm**: This is a commandline assembler with a wide range of options,